-The ICE FOD in the Washington Field Office, and the CCSO shall meet at least annually, and as needed, to review and assess the immigration enforcement activities conducted by the participating CCSO personnel, and to ensure compliance with the terms of this MOA.
+The ICE FOD in The New Orleans Field Office, and the CCSO shall meet at least annually, and as needed, to review and assess the immigration enforcement activities conducted by the participating CCSO personnel, and to ensure compliance with the terms of this MOA.
 When necessary, ICE and the CCSO may limit the participation of these meetings in regards to non-law enforcement personnel.
-The attendees will meet in the Washington Field Office at locations to be agreed upon by the parties, or via teleconference.
-The participants will be supplied with specific information on case reviews, individual participants' evaluations, complaints filed, media coverage, and, to the extent practicable, statistical information on immigration enforcement activity in the Washington Field Office.
+The attendees will meet in The New Orleans Field Office at locations to be agreed upon by the parties, or via teleconference.
+The participants will be supplied with specific information on case reviews, individual participants' evaluations, complaints filed, media coverage, and, to the extent practicable, statistical information on immigration enforcement activity in The New Orleans Field Office.
 An initial review meeting will be held no later than nine months after certification of the initial class of participating CCSO personnel under Section VII, above.